CooperstoneLab/apples/README.md

 ## Part 3: mGWAS & PBA Results Processing & Visualizations
 To reduce the scope of the data to that of most interest, steps were developed to filter SNP-Feature associations to obtain a core set of features with putative metabolite quantitative trait loci (mQTL).
 Broad and specific data visualization strategies were developed and are included here: number of mQTL per chromosome bar chart, composite mQTL chromosome map, number of metabolomic features associated with each SNP, mQTL across the NMR spectrum, manhattan plots, and mQTL genotype boxplot.

+Feel free to contact with any questions.
+Data can be found in the supplemental material in the preprint.
+Raw files for LC-MS (+/-) and 1H NMR data can be found on the MetaboLights repository www.ebi.ac.uk/metabolights/MTBLS2327.
+Raw LS-MS/MS files can be found in the MassIVE database https://doi.org/doi:10.25345/C5B21P.